 According to the Division of Motor Vehicles in North Carolina, a custom-built vehicle is one that is "completely reconstructed or assembled from new or used parts."
 Glider kits and custom-assembled vehicles also fall under the category of "custom built."
 Such a vehicle must be registered with the North Carolina Division of Motor Vehicles (DMV).

 You should list the make as "custom built" and the year the vehicle was built should be listed under "year."
 When you register a custom-built vehicle, the title is branded "reconstructed."
 The process is similar to the steps you take to register a regular vehicle, but there are some added requirements.

 Registering and titling a custom-built vehicle is not much different from titling any other motor vehicle.

-- An affidavit for custom-built vehicle, Form MVR-55, which is a notarized statement that describes the vehicle's assembly from new and used parts.
+- An Affidavit for Custom/Replica Built Vehicle (Form MVR-55), which is a notarized statement that describes the vehicle's assembly from new and used parts.

 - An inspector's report, as this special type of vehicle must be inspected for safety and drivability.